BerlinUnited/berlinunited.github.io/docs/deep_dives/deep_learning.md

 - training
 - compile the model for use on the robot

+# CVAT Labeltool
+!!! note
     TODO: create a graphic which shows the workflow

 ## CVAT Labeltool
 Our CVAT instance can be accessed via <https://ball.informatik.hu-berlin.de>.
 The setup of our instance is described in